 What’s driving the green car frenzy is no longer just environmental impact.
-With gas prices skyrocketing, and car insurance in California and other states hinging on pollution-efficient cars, the push is on for a wide array of green vehicles.
+With gas prices skyrocketing, and car insurance hinging on pollution-efficient cars, the push is on for a wide array of green vehicles.
 These cars have few if any emissions, are even more fuel-efficient, and feature huge mileage breakthroughs.
 This year brings the greatest selection ever.

 For luxury, consider the sleek Lincoln MKZ Hybrid.
 It gets over 45 mpg, is compared to the Lexus 300ES but is sharper to drive.
 Every bit a high end car, it retails for about $36000.
 The Toyota Avalon is another good choice in this area, as a solidly classy car that retails for around the same price and gets about 40 mpg fuel equivalency.

 If sports car flash is your game, the Tesla Model S has your name all over it.
 This car is super-fast, exotic and expensive.
 Retailing around $62,000, it was voted Motor Trend’s Car of the Year and gets 89 mpg equivalent.
 Buyers will receive a $7500 tax credit with their purchase.